 2) Next are the functional requirements specifications (FRS).
 Depends on the organization process, it will be accessible in a set of multiple documents.
-So, choose the best document for writing test cases, either it may be functional requirements specifications, user requirement document or even a SRS document, if it can be understood easily by the testing team which will give the complete functional flow of the particular feature to be tested.
+So, choose the best document for writing test cases, either it may be functional requirements specifications, user requirement document or even an SRS document if it can be understood easily by the testing team which will give the complete functional flow of the particular feature to be tested.

 b) There are dynamic controls and static controls available for the feature to be tested.
-For example, in the login screen, the ‘Password’ & ‘User Name’ texts are static fields which need no user interaction and are just for displaying the text.
+For example, in the login screen, the ‘Password’ & ‘User Name’ texts are static fields that need no user interaction and are just for displaying the text.

 c) This is related to the process linked with the functionality and the feature.

-d) Once the user enters the password and user name, the test cases may be written to check the connected database for whether the password & user name is checked in to the right table and database and also if the user has the authorization to login to the application under test.
+d) Once the user enters the password and user name, the test cases may be written to check the connected database for whether the password & user name is checked into the right table and database and also if the user has the authorization to log in to the application under test.